Birkbeck, University of London has opted into the TEF and received a Silver award.

 FOUNDATION YEAR DEGREES

 If you need extra support before starting an undergraduate degree, we offer a BA Politics with Foundation Year degree, which provides an extra year of supported study.
 This is an ideal route if you are returning to study after a gap, or if you have not previously studied this subject, or if you did not achieve the grades you need for a place on this degree.

 Once you successfully complete the Foundation Year, you will automatically advance onto the main degree.

 Access to Higher Education Diploma with a minimum of 15 credits achieved at Merit or Distinction in humanities or social science units.

-Students who have completed Birkbeck's Certificate of Higher Education in Politics and Government may be given entry to the second year of the degree.
+Students who have completed Birkbeck's Certificate of Higher Education in Politics may be given entry to the second year of the degree.